rbind/blog.jemu.name/content/posts/2017/2017-10-25-how-to-make-the-most-of-my-plex-server/index.md

 And then, lastly, there's the sledgehammer method:
 Come over, give be the largest hard drive you can find, wait a while, and go home.
 You then set up your own Plex server with your newly filled hard drive and move on with your life.
 We can still be friend probably.

+{{< addendum title="Note from the future" >}}
+As of 2022, this post is still mostly relevant, but a few things have changed.
+Fore one, I can now personally vouch for the Apple TV 4K as a Plex client - my experience has vastly improved over the Chromecast Ultra.
+And the CC Ultra was already a lot better than the previous Chromecast.

+As for media formats: Most of my library consists of 1080p HEVC files now, so a client that supports HEVC is more or less a must now.
+Transcoding HEVC to AVC in software (my server doesn't support hardware-accelerated transcoding) is quite expensive and I would very much like to avoid it.

+The most important piece of advice remains: Don't use the browser player.
+It's bad for my server, bad for other people who have a worse experience due to the increased server load, and bad for your own experience.
+{{< /addendum >}}